 Spore probiotics, specifically in the formulation Megasporebiotic, have also been studied in a mouse model to help support leaky gut, inflammation, and the immune response to recurrent C diff infection (https://onlinelibrary.wiley.com/doi/abs/10.1002/jpen.1851).

 The use of the probiotic yeast, Saccharomyces

 With any treatment choice, once you heal the gut, you must maintain it by eating as many different types of vegetables as you can muster.
-If you go back to a diet that caused an imbalance in the first place - you’re asking for future trouble no matter how comprehensive your care plan.
+If you go back to an inflammatory, high-carbohydrate diet rich in bad oils like canola, soy, corn, safflower, and others that caused an imbalance in the first place - you’re asking for future trouble no matter how comprehensive your care plan.

 Monolaurin, Soil-Based Probiotics, and Saccharomyces

 When it comes to C. diff infections, generally I will assume that someone is taking antibiotics, but is concerned about making sure it stays away once addressed.
 In other cases, someone may have had a problem in the past and is just concerned about repeat infection.

 For natural antimicrobial support, I used to use Ultimate Monolaurin.
 First, it's safe to take alongside conventional antibiotics, and it hasn't been shown to cause microbial resistance.

 Monolaurin decreases the growth of gram-positive organisms such as C. diff, while also helping to reduce its release of microbial toxins (exotoxins) into the blood.